BC Advantage Funds

 Series B in 2007

-Contigo Systems Inc. specializes in developing and managing a location-based services platform designed for businesses to effectively monitor vehicles, assets, and personnel via the Internet.
-The company offers solutions such as RideAlong, a GPS tracking system tailored for fleet and asset management, as well as lone worker safety applications.
-These products are particularly beneficial for organizations with mobile workers operating alone or in challenging environments, providing compliance with safety regulations and enhancing worker security.
-Contigo's offerings are distributed through a network of value-added resellers, major wireless carriers, and enterprise customers primarily in the United States and Canada.
-Founded in 2002 and headquartered in Vancouver, Canada, with an additional office in Santa Monica, California, Contigo Systems was previously known as Guardian Mobile Monitoring Systems, Inc. The company operates as a subsidiary of Vecima Networks Inc. since 2016.
+Contigo Systems Inc. is a Canadian company that specializes in developing and managing a location-based services platform designed for businesses to monitor their vehicles, assets, and personnel through the Internet.
+The company offers solutions such as RideAlong, a GPS tracking system that supports fleet, asset, and personnel management.
+Additionally, Contigo provides enterprise-grade lone worker alert solutions aimed at enhancing the safety of mobile workers who operate alone or in high-risk environments, ensuring compliance with relevant legislation.
+The company distributes its products through a network of strategic partners and value-added resellers, serving enterprise customers and major wireless carriers primarily in the United States and Canada.
+Founded in 2002 and originally known as Guardian Mobile Monitoring Systems, Contigo is headquartered in Vancouver, British Columbia, with an additional office in Santa Monica, California.
+As of early 2016, it operates as a subsidiary of Vecima Networks Inc.

 Mobidia Technology